Tourism boycotts, human rights and politics

 ) and elephant in Thailand

 But a country is far more complex than just one issue.
 Britain would not like to be viewed as a nation of foxhunters and badger cullers, and America is far more than just racist cops.
-Many Spaniards oppose bullfighting, and plenty of Norwegians have never eaten whale.
+Many Spaniards oppose bullfighting, and plenty of Norwegians have never eaten whale meat.
 We do, however, believe that travellers need to be informed of these issues before travelling to a destination - which is why we cover social, environmental and wildlife issues in our travel guides, including tips on how to be a responsible traveller, to avoid contributing to the negative impacts, and support those who need it most.

 How can tourism help?